-There’s a newer startup called “Homie” that is aiming to transform the old way people buy and sell homes by harnessing today’s technology and (kind of) ditching real estate agents.
+There’s a new startup out there called “Homie” that transforms the old way people buy and sell homes by harnessing today’s technology and (kind of) ditching real estate agents.

-Well, in some cases the real estate agent will remain (at least one of them), but the service saves buyers and sellers money by helping them go it alone.
+Well, in some cases the real estate agent will remain (at least one of them), but the service aims to help save buyers and sellers money by letting them go it alone.

 Be Your Own Real Estate Agent with Homie

-In short, you can get help from Homie to list your property (including on the MLS for an extra fee) and save on the typical 5-6% real estate agent commissions in the process.
+In short, you can get help from Homie to list your property (including on the MLS) and save on the typical 5-6% real estate agent commissions in the process.

-For a flat fee of $199, Homie will help you list your home on Homie’s own site, Trulia, Zillow, and others.
+For a flat fee of $199, Homie will help you list your home on Homie’s own site, Trulia, Zillow, and other websites.